tobiasvanderwerff/flash-attention/README.md

 # Flash Attention

-An implementation of flash attention in CUDA C++, for learning purposes.
+An implementation of flash attention in CUDA C++ & CUTLASS, for learning purposes.

-Requires CUDA >=11.4 for CUTLASS.
+Requires a C++17 host compiler and CUDA >=11.4 for CUTLASS.
 See [CUTLASS docs for a list of supported GPUs](https://github.com/NVIDIA/cutlass/tree/main?tab=readme-ov-file#hardware).

 ## Setup